courtzc/MTRN4110PhaseC_Testing/README.md

 # Syntax for contributing to the test repo

 ## World
-Please put them in the worlds/ folder.
+These go in the worlds/ folder.

 Let's put the number of the world (001 - 999) somewhere in the world name so we can keep track and make more photos later if we need to.